nadiamariduena/python-intro-2024-privat/z_Tkinter_python_3-8_issue.md

 **Name:** python3-tk is the package name for Tkinter for Python 3.
 Version: 3.12.3-0ubuntu1 is the version of python3-tk that is installed.

+**Architecture:** amd64 indicates that the package is built for 64-bit systems.